babylonhealth/lit-fhir/README.md

 ## Plans for the future

 - Better support for protobuf models (current approach just round-trips through json, which is dog-slow)
-- Support future versions of FHIR spec
+- Support future versions of FHIR spec (In progress)
 - Better support for slices
-- Better support for extensions
+- Better support for extensions (Arguably complete)
-- Scala 3 support
+- ~Scala 3 support~ (Done)
-- Support for typescript and python
+- Support for typescript and python (Rust now more interesting)

 ---